DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-25-how-to-market-an-indie-game-with-no-budget.md

 title: "How to Market an Indie Game with No Budget?"
 author: Joël
 banner: /assets/img/blog/blogpost_3.jpg
-preview: "DML GUIDE: A 5-step framework on how to market your indie game for free!"
+preview: "A 5-step framework on how to market your indie game for free!"
 ---
 <h2 class="post-h2">Great Question!</h2>